Universal noise-precision relations in variational quantum algorithms: Lower and upper bounds of the precision

-Another trade-off comes from the Fubini-Study metric $G_{i,i}$ in the coefficient.
-Though, small $G_{i,i}$ is better for the noise sensitivity, it becomes hard to calculate the metric itself, which implies the hardness of the metric aware optimization methods such as the natural gradient \cite{10.1162/089976698300017746,Stokes2020quantumnatural,1909.05074}.
-On the other hand, it was recently shown that the average convergence speed in terms of the optimization steps of SGD can be faster by the smaller metric \cite{gentini_noise-resilient_2020}.
+to derive the second inequality. \cod{We remark that $E_{\max} - E_0 \leq 2\|H\|$ holds for the operator norm $\|H\|$ of $H$.
+Hence, Eq.~(\ref{R1_BDs}) is still available by replacing $E_{\max} - E_0$ with an upper bound of $2\|H\|$ even if we have no access to the exact value of $E_{\max} - E_0$.
+For example, if $H$ is decomposed into a linear combination of Pauli operators as $H = \sum_i c_i P_i$, we can use a bound $\|H\|\leq \sum_{i}|c_i|$.} The calculation of $G_i(\vec{\theta})$ is not so expensive.
+In fact, if we assume that the (virtual and optimizing) parameters $\theta_i$ are sorted in ascending order of application of their corresponding parametric gates, then $|\bra*{\phi(\vec{\theta} + \pi\vec{e}_{i})}\ket*{\phi(\vec{\theta})}|^2$ can be calculated by the shallowed circuit up to $i$-th gate because the gates after it are canceled in the inner product.
+Collecting the first-order terms with respect to the error probabilities $p_i$ in Eq.~(\ref{main_ULbounds}), we obtain the respective leading-order terms $(E_1 - E_0)\sum_{i=1}^{M_{\mathrm{tot}}}p_i G_i(\vec{\theta}^*)$ and $(E_{\max} - E_0)\sum_{i=1}^{M_{\mathrm{tot}}}p_i G_i(\vec{\theta}^*)$ of the lower and the upper bounds in Eq.~(\ref{main_ULbounds}).
+We remark that rough bounds (\ref{R1_BDs}) include these leading-order terms and only drop a part of the higher-order terms from Eq.~(\ref{main_ULbounds}).
+Hence, rough bounds (\ref{R1_BDs}) captures the main part of Eq.~(\ref{main_ULbounds}) for small error probabilities.
+As the coefficients $G_i(\vec{\theta}^*)$ of the leading-order terms coincide with the Fubini-Study metric, the geometric structure of the ansatz is connected to the sensitivity of the cost function to the noise.
+Especially, the bounds implies the following trade-off relation.} Although small $G_{i}(\vec{\theta}^*)$ is better for the noise sensitivity, it becomes hard to calculate the metric itself, which implies the hardness of the metric aware optimization methods such as the natural gradient \cite{10.1162/089976698300017746,Stokes2020quantumnatural,1909.05074}.
+On the other hand, it was shown that the average convergence speed in terms of the optimization steps of SGD can be faster by the smaller metric \cite{gentini_noise-resilient_2020}.
 This result implies a possibility that the small metric simultaneously improves both the sensitivity to the noise and the convergence speed of the optimization.
 However, the flat landscape due to the small metric may have rather a bad effect for the optimization due to the high precision required to determine the gradient.
 In fact, the measurement number and the variance are not taken into account in the analysis of the convergence speed in Ref.~\cite{gentini_noise-resilient_2020}.

-We remark the following relation between the fidelity and the expectation (see Appendix \ref{proofs} for the detailed proof). \begin{lemma} For any state $\rho$,